 By Deborah Jeanne Sergeant

 The Recovery Village, a Florida-based organization, reports that in recent months, 36% of respondents reported an increase in substance abuse.
+To those who do not know what substance abuse is, the excessive intake of drugs or alcohol.
 Alcohol use is also on the rise.
 Among the states of New York, New Jersey, Massachusetts, Rhode Island and Connecticut — those hardest hit in the beginning of the pandemic — 67% of survey respondents reported an increase in alcohol consumption, with 25% reporting a significant increase.

 As to why their consumption increased, respondents replied that:

 • 53% were trying to cope with stress